-Design Issue Planning and Design Guidelines that must be met Planning and Design Guidelines that should be met Uses - Distribution and Form Retail shops are to dominate the Main Street within the core business area, providing for: - a finely grained shop front environment along its length; - a mix of retail uses; - small-scale offices or dwellings at upper storeys.
+Design Issue Planning and Design Guidelines that must be met Planning and Design Guidelines that should be met Uses - Distribution and Form Retail shops are to dominate the Main Street within the core business area, providing for: a finely grained shop front environment along its length; - a mix of retail uses; - small-scale offices or dwellings at upper storeys.
 The highest order retail anchor store in the centre will be a supermarket of no more than 3,500 square metres.
 Stand-alone offices will be: - multi -storey; or, - provide upper storey residential dwellings.
-Medical centres and gyms are to be located: - at edge locations where they are a stand alone use (including along the east-west Connector Street Boulevard and Princes Highway west of the core business area; or - at upper storeys along the Main Street.
+Medical centres and gyms are to be located: at edge locations where they are a stand alone use (including along the east-west Connector Street Boulevard and Princes Highway west of the core business area; or - at upper storeys along the Main Street.
 Cafes and restaurants are encouraged along the Main Street and around the town square.
-Where childcare and other community uses are provided they are: - to be located adjacent to residential uses; - not to abut the Princes Highway; and - share car parking with other uses.
+Where childcare and other community uses are provided they are: to be located adjacent to residential uses; - not to abut the Princes Highway; and - share car parking with other uses.
 Showrooms are encouraged and may be located along the Princes Highway.
-Offices, non retail services and leisure and recreation facilities are encouraged: - along the East-West Connector Street Boulevard; - along the Princes Highway frontage; and - along Whiteside Road.
-High density residential uses are encouraged: - along the East-West Connector Street Boulevard; - at the western end of the activity centre, overlooking the 'village green'; and, - above retail and commercial uses throughout the activity centre.
-Supermarkets and other 'large Supermarkets and other core retail uses of more than 1,000 square metres are to: oox uses' - provide pedestrian access only from the Main Street, not directly from carparks; - sit behind a fine grained shop front environment of the Main Street; - be sleeved from the Princes Highway by multi-storey buildings; and, - minimise the length of any blank façades that present to the public realm (including carparks).
+Offices, non retail services and leisure and recreation facilities are encouraged: along the East-West Connector Street Boulevard; - along the Princes Highway frontage; and - along Whiteside Road.
+High density residential uses are encouraged: - along the East-West Connector Street Boulevard; - at the western end of the activity centre, overlooking the 'village green'; and, above retail and commercial uses throughout the activity centre.
+Supermarkets and other 'large box uses' Supermarkets and other core retail uses of more than 1,000 square metres are to: provide pedestrian access only from the Main Street, not directly from carparks; - sit behind a fine grained shop front environment of the Main Street; be sleeved from the Princes Highway by multi-storey buildings; and, minimise the length of any blank façades that present to the public realm (including carparks).

-Design Issue Planning and Design Guidelines that must be met Planning and Design Guidelines that should be met Public Domain The town square is to: be approximately 400 square metres in size; provide a longer frontage along the Main Street than its north-south dimension; be edged with the active frontages of specialty shops and be directly accessed by shop frontages to encourage outdoor dining; be the main pedestrian access from carparks to the Main Street; and have good solar orientation.
-Continuous active frontages are required along Main Street, with minimal breaks in the built form, except to provide access to any supermarket via a small internal plaza space which is to; be the equivalent of no more than two specialty shops in width; and, is not to create any shop with frontage to the Main Street which is accessed from the internal plaza.
+Design Issue Planning and Design Guidelines that must be mal Planning and Design Guidelines that should be met Public Domain The town square is to: be approximately 400 square metres in size; provide a longer frontage along the Main Street than its north-south dimension; be edged with the active frontages of specialty shops and be directly accessed by shop frontages to encourage outdoor dining; be the main pedestrian access from carparks to the Main Street; and have good solar orientation.
+Pedestrian paths are to be provided connecting the town square: through the carpark to sites to the south and potential bus stops on Princes Highway; to footpaths along the East-West Connector Street Boulevard to the north; Continuous active frontages are required along Main Street, with minimal breaks in the built form, except to provide access to any supermarket via a small internal plaza space which is to; be the equivalent of no more than two specialty shops in width; and, is not to create any shop with frontage to the Main Street which is accessed from the internal plaza.
 A dense concentration of shop entries and extensive clear glazed windows are to characterise Main Street, enabling a high level of pedestrian amenity and engagement.
-Where any building has facades to a street and car parking areas: separate tenancies are to be provided fronting onto the street and internal car parking areas; or where single tenancies exist, active frontages are to be provided on both sides; except where rear tenancies would overlook site servicing facilities of other uses. to footpaths along the East-West Connector Street Boulevard to the north;
+Where any building has facades to a street and car parking areas: separate tenancies are to be provided fronting onto the street and internal car parking areas; where single tenancies exist, active frontages are to be provided on both sides; except where rear tenancies would overlook site servicing facilities of other uses.